samthor/gumnut/README.md

 ### Implementation

-The parser resolves this ambiguity, but has a pathological expansion in some cases.
+The parser resolves this ambiguity, but must parse your code twice, or more in a pathological^ case.
-And, for this parser to be useful as a bundler, non-async arrow functions also require this expansion: i.e., does `(` start an arrow function, or normal parens?
+And, for this parser to be useful as a bundler, non-async arrow functions also require this resolution: i.e., does `(` start an arrow function, or normal parens?

-The pathological expansion triggers where further arrow functions are found in the _arguments_ of an arrow function, e.g.:
+The slow expansion triggers where further arrow functions are found in the _arguments_ of an arrow function, e.g.:

 ```js
 (a =